 - The spreadsheet must contain the 6 compulsory data fields

 Download the template spreadsheet to create your historical trade spreadsheet if required: Bulk Import Historical Trades Template Spreadsheet

-1 – Login to your broker or portfolio tracking provider and download you historical trades as a CSV file.
+1 – Log into your broker or portfolio tracking provider and download your historical trades as a spreadsheet file.

-2 – Open the downloaded CSV file and check it has the Compulsory Fields, headings and format required for the Manual importer feature.
+2 – Open the downloaded spreadsheet file and check it has the 6 compulsory fields, column headings on the first row and data format required for the file importer feature.

 3 – Login to Sharesight.